 Welcome to the blog of Colorado Pest Management!
 We are the pest control company to turn to for effective and natural pest control.
 We use what’s called Integrated Pest Management (IPM) and are very proud to do so.
-We treat for everyday pests, such as termites and ants, more out of the ordinary pests such as bed bugs and also provide wildlife control services for that once in a lifetime situations.
-Over time, we’ll cover a broad variety of topics, from how best to avoid bringing bed bugs home with your from your vacation to how to spot termites.
+We treat for everyday pests, such as cockroaches and ants, more out of the ordinary pests such as bed bugs and also provide wildlife control services for that once in a lifetime situations.
+Over time, we’ll cover a broad variety of topics, from how best to avoid bringing bed bugs home with your from your vacation to how to spot the telltale signs of a cockroach infestation.
 We will also cover what Integrated Pest Management is and how it can help solve your pest problems.
 We’ll start with an introduction to the broad concepts behind this non-toxic pest control method.

 The History of IPM